HireAbo/awesome-interview-questions-5000-jobs/Library and Information Science/Information Management/Data Quality Manager.md

 Welcome to the Data Quality Manager Interview Preparation !
 This resource is designed to help you ace your Data Quality Manager interviews with confidence.

+A Library and Information Science degree equips professionals with skills and knowledge to effectively manage and organize information resources.
+Within this field, a specialization in Information Management can lead to a career as a Data Quality Manager.
+As a Data Quality Manager, your primary responsibility is to ensure the accuracy, consistency, and reliability of data within an organization.
+This involves implementing data quality standards, conducting audits, identifying and resolving data quality issues, and collaborating with various stakeholders to improve data management processes.
+A Data Quality Manager plays a crucial role in maintaining the integrity and usability of data, enabling organizations to make informed decisions and drive successful outcomes.

 ## 🚀 Overview

 Whether you're a seasoned Data Quality Manager or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Data Quality Manager interviews to help you prepare and succeed.